tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SEA DPC Tour 2** - 1st 🥇
 * **ESL Stockholm Major** - 7-8th
 * **SEA DPC Tour 3** - 3rd 🥉
-* **PGL Arlington Major** - 9-12th
+* **PGL Arlington Major** - 9-12th*

 They played some Dota and got some placements.
 Doesn't matter.
 The only part that does matter is that 9-12th you see at the bottom of that list.

 Before the Arlington Major started, Fnatic were **0.05** DPC points behind Outsiders/VP to qualify for the last spot at TI.
 Exciting!
-Okay, so Fnatic lose to Team Aster in upper bracket.
+Massive visa issues happen and only Jabz and DJ can make it.
 Not good!
+It's fine, they're allowed to get 3 of TSM's players to stand-in.
+Great!
+Wait, what?
+Who cares, they can play!
+Fnatic lose to Team Aster in upper bracket.
+Uh oh!
 But Outsiders also lose to Team Spirit.
 Then Outsiders beat RNG in lower bracket!
 Oh man!
 Fnatic then lose to beastcoast, thus eliminating them from TI contention.
 Oh nooo!

 Congrats to Outsiders, though, they're going to TI!

 <p style="font-family: Georgia; font-size: 1.8em; font-weight: 600; text-align: center;">[EXTREMELY LOUD INCORRECT BUZZER]</p>